MySQL for Executives Part 5: The Hidden Dangers of Neglect

 No Disaster Recovery Plan:

-- No documented procedures
+- No documented procedures exist

-- No alternate infrastructure for failover
+- No alternate infrastructure exists for failover

 The Disaster Scenario: